2024 Annual Report on Internal Complaint Handling

 5. The complaint

-Complaint about the manner of responding to illegal parking.
+Complaint regarding the response to illegal parking.

 Handled informally.